hartsfield/bolt/README.md

 ### Directory Structure/Folder Hierarchy

+Herein, the term `bolt app` refers to an application built using the `bolt architecture`, usually a web application.
 Any application built using the `bolt architecture` should be designed with the following directory structure in mind.
-Herein, the term `bolt app`, will be used to refer to an application built with the `bolt architecture`, usually a web application.

 Comprehending this directory structure is important in understanding `bolt architecutre`.
 It's not complex, but it is essential, and once we understand